DavidScales/testing-goat/README.md

                         raise e
                     time.sleep(0.5)

-here we `try` to find an element in the DOM immediately, and if we can't, we pause for a small amount of time (500ms), and try again, up to some large amount of time (10seconds).
-This allows use to pass successful tests quickly, while ensuring that we wait long enough so as to not pass with a false position.
-I suppose a potential downside could be that we have to wait a long time for true negatives (when the test actaully shouwl fail), but those situations should happend much less often than the others. especially if youre running lots of tests, and you expect most of your tests to pass most of the time (at least in my experience so far).
+Here we `try` to find an element in the DOM immediately, and if we can't, we pause for a small amount of time (500ms), and try again, up to some large amount of time (10 seconds).

 > There are two types of exceptions we want to catch: WebDriverException for when the page hasn’t loaded and Selenium can’t find the table element on the page, and AssertionError for when the table is there, but it’s perhaps a table from before the page reloads, so it doesn’t have our row in yet.

+This allows use to pass successful tests quickly, while ensuring that we wait long enough so as to not fail with a false negative.
+I suppose a potential downside could be that we have to wait a long time for true negatives (when the test actually should fail), but those situations should happen much less often than the others (especially if you're running lots of tests, and you expect most of your tests to pass most of the time, which is the case in my experience with testing so far).

-In the example app this refactor shaved a couple seconds off the test time
+In the example app, this refactor shaved a couple seconds off the test time.

-### 7

-Philosophy
+## Chapter 7 - design notes and more Django features

+More philosophy, this time extending past TDD into [agile](https://en.wikipedia.org/wiki/Agile_software_development) and general software design:

-* minimize upfront design because it takes time, and the end product almost always significantly deviates away from the design.
+* minimize upfront design because it takes time, and the end product almost always significantly deviates away from the original design.
 It's more direct to have a minimal design, and iterate as problems arise or features become truly important.
-* This spills over into the idea of YAGNI (You ain't gonna need it), which is the reality that most often, a lot of features and code simple end up unused and onyl serve to add complexity to the application.
+* This spills over into the idea of YAGNI (You ain't gonna need it), which is the reality that most often, a lot of features and code simple end up unused and only serve to add complexity to the application.
 Better to start with the minimum set of functionality, as expand only as needed, to ensure that there is never excess.
 * Representational State Transfer (REST) is a design approach for web API's, and can be useful inspiration (even if we don't follow it rigidly).
-For example
+For example:

 > REST suggests that we have a URL structure that matches our data structure, in this case lists and list items.